 I am currently at work on two book projects, the first a critical monograph on science fiction and totality and the second an in-depth consideration of the career of Octavia Butler for the Modern Masters of Science Fiction series at University of Illinois Press.
 Among other recent publications, I have recently published an article on the apocalyptic imaginary in Margaret Atwood’s environmental disaster novel Oryx and Crake, a chapter on Huntington's disease for Disability in Science Fiction: Representations of Technology as Cure, and an article on superhero fantasy in Butler's Patternist series in Paradoxa's special issue on African SF.
 Forthcoming articles concern science fiction's relationship to energy politics, the Anthropocene, the military-industrial complex, computerized financial speculation, and geriatric medicine."

 I am the co-editor of special issues of American Literature and Polygraph on “speculative fiction” and “ecology and ideology,” respectively.
-My edited critical anthology, Green Planets: Ecology and Science Fiction (co-edited with Kim Stanley Robinson) was published in spring 2014 by Wesleyan University Press; I am also currently editing The Cambridge Companion to American Science Fiction with Eric Carl Link for Cambridge University Press.
+My edited critical anthology, Green Planets: Ecology and Science Fiction (co-edited with Kim Stanley Robinson) was published in spring 2014 by Wesleyan University Press and The Cambridge Companion to American Science Fiction which I co-edited with Eric Carl Link was just recently published in 2015 by Cambridge University Press

 I regularly offer courses in 20th and 21st century literature, science fiction, comic books, and the fiction of J.R.R.
 Tolkien.
 In spring 2013 and spring 2014, I will offer a special topics course in cultural preservation that I have developed through an "Enduring Questions" grant from the National Endowment for the Humanities.